BuilderIO/builder/examples/next-js/landing-page/README.md

 ```
 A development server will start on `http://localhost:3000`

 Go to your [new space settings](https://builder.io/account/space) and change the site url to your localhost `http://localhost:3000` for site editing.
+[Learn more about setting up preview URLs](https://www.builder.io/c/docs/guides/preview-url)

 Create a new page entry, assign any URL (can be nested `/sub/path/to/page`), publish and preview.